A wrist massage at the hands of an SSMT alum

 Emergency Notification and Timely Warnings

 In the event that a situation arises, either on or off campus, that, in the judgment of the Director, constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
-The warning may be issued through several forms of communication, such as: the main phone number voice mail 941-957-0577, phone calls and/or text messages and/or email and/or Facebook postings to students and staff.
-Students should take responsibility for regularly checking their voice mail, text messages, e-mail and the SSMT Web site in order to receive campus-wide announcements.
+The warning may be issued through several forms of communication, such as: the main phone number voice mail 941-957-0577, phone calls and/or text messages and/or email and/or GroupMe or Facebook postings to students and staff.
+Students should take responsibility for regularly checking their class' GroupMe, their voice mail, text messages, e-mail and the SSMT web site in order to receive campus-wide announcements.
 Students must provide a 'best way to reach them' upon enrollment, to be noted in the school's database for administrative use.
 The student may at enrollment, or any time, request that this contact information not be released as directory information.

 Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Director may also post a notice at the top of this web page - with a visible link on the home page to this page.